Topic: Virtual Nursing

 With this acquisition, AvaSure continues to expand their capabilities from a trusted provider of virtual safety solutions to a partner supporting healthcare providers deployment of advanced, AI-powered virtual care solutions to meet the evolving demands of modern healthcare.

-Interested in learning more?
-Register for the upcoming webinar, The Next Evolution of Virtual Nursing: Bridging Technology and Practice, taking place on April 23.
+Interested in learning where virtual nursing is headed?
+Watch the on-demand webinar, The Next Evolution of Virtual Nursing: Bridging Technology and Practice, with Bre Loughlin, MS, RN, and Lisbeth Votruba, MSN, RN, FAONL CAVRN.

 About AvaSure